 The goal of rehabilitation is to improve and maintain function and reduce fatigue.
 This may include:

 - cognitive rehabilitation

 Ask your doctor for a referral to specialists in these areas.

 PPMS isn’t a common type of MS, but multiple researchers are still exploring ways to treat the condition.

-Ibudilast, an asthma medication used mainly in Asia, has also been studied for its effects on PPMS and SPMS.
+Ibudilast has also been studied for its effects on PPMS and SPMS.
 Recent results from a phase II trial show that it causes some side effects, including depression.
 However, it was also associated with a lower rate of brain atrophy.